Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Introduction

-The motion of bubbles in straight tubes is frequently used as a proxy for understanding two-phase transport processes at the pore-scale~\citep{Olbricht1996}.
-Although this idealized geometry is a clear oversimplification of real porous structures, it still offers valuable insights into the fundamental hydrodynamic mechanisms at play~\citep{Hunt2003}.
-Building on this idea,~\citet{StarkManga2000} numerically investigated the motion of discrete non-wetting bubbles through a network of parallel straight tubes under an imposed flow rate, aiming to evaluate the effective permeability and the mean residence time of the bubbles. \citeauthor{Bretherton1961}'s theory~\cite{Bretherton1961} was incorporated to account for both the capillary pressure drop and the velocity difference between phases.
-However, their simulations suffer from several limitations.
-First, the analytical treatment is restricted to low gas volume fractions and presumes a uniform bubble size distribution.
-Moreover, instead of explicitly adopting a non-linear pressure–flow rate law, the authors retain the formalism of a linear relationship by introducing a pressure-dependent conductivity matrix.
-As a result, the authors preserve the electrical analogy of the network~\citep{Koplik1985} by employing a modified Kirchhoff law, which requires iterative solution algorithms and introduces numerical challenges, such as convergence issues and constraints on the network size.
+In fact, the motion of bubbles in straight tubes is frequently used as a proxy for understanding two-phase flow at the pore scale~\citep{Olbricht1996}.
+Although this idealized geometry is an oversimplification of real porous structures, it still offers valuable insights into the hydrodynamic mechanisms at play~\citep{Hunt2003}.
+For instance,~\citet{StarkManga2000} numerically investigated the motion of discrete nonwetting bubbles through a network of parallel straight tubes under an imposed flow rate.
+They modified the electrical analogy of the network~\citep{Koplik1985} by incorporating \citeauthor{Bretherton1961}'s theory~\cite{Bretherton1961} to evaluate the mean residence time of uniformly distributed bubbles and the effective permeability of the medium.
+By analogy with discrete bubble networks, flow connectivity in porous domains is governed by the evolving phase topology: As the capillary number increases, pathways transition from quasi-static disconnected clusters, to ganglion mobilization, and ultimately to viscous-dominated connected flow~\citep{Schluter2016, Armstrong2016}.
+These configurations can be mapped onto idealized patterns, from capillary bundles at low capillary numbers to core-annular flow at high capillary numbers~\citep{Picchi2018WRR, Picchi2019, Picchi2018CAFPlug, Picchi2020Geo}.